BSc (Hons) Biochemistry (with Foundation Year)

 Key course features

-- Dedicated laboratories to allow students’ hands-on practical experience.
+- Dedicated laboratories to allow you to gain hands-on practical experience

-- University support available through the medium of Welsh.
+- Inclusive and supportive teaching with tutorial support available through the medium of Welsh.

 What you will study